 In a medium as varied in voice as any other, the fight is on for anime creators to defend the right for gender non-binary (NB) people to be beautiful, proud and not just the shattered screw-ups on the sidelines.
 Though they may seem the buried few, there are more titles that make NB folks heroes than a quick skim of the surface would suggest.
 They just have more of a battle facing them than the shonen or shoujo protagonist setting out to become king of the pirates or princess of the universe.

 These characters don’t always have the backing of their elders and allies, their cisgender counterparts’ excitement or daydream determination standing them in sure stead.
-First, having the courage to be themselves must be accepted as a kind of everyday heroism, in their act of walking out onto the streets; like Yoshino in Wandering Son, assigned female at birth but going to school for the first time in boys’ uniform.
+First, having the courage to be themselves must be accepted as a kind of everyday heroism, in their act of walking out onto the streets; like Yoshino in the manga Wandering Son, assigned female at birth but going to school for the first time in boys’ uniform.

 Admonishment awaits as soon as Yoshino gets through the gates, taken aside and given a sound telling off for his violation of school rules.
 But Shuichi, a trans girl who braves the day in a skirt, faces patronised bafflement.
 Her parents are called and asked to come and pick her up, as though she’s ill.
 For her, it’s a choice between showing her small world who she is, or continuing her education without more severe repercussions.